• About

 Policy development funding provides reimbursement to eligible registered political parties for policy development expenditure incurred during a calendar year.

-For full instructions and legislative references, see the Policy Development Funding Guide.
+For full instructions and legislative references, see the Policy Development Funding Guide (PDF, 186KB).

 Eligibility